 Gunslinger Stratos is a third-person shooter with unique dual-wielding light-gun controls, featuring two gun controllers that can be fired separately or combined together into one or more powerful weapons.
-The light-guns also feature analog sticks to control the character movements along with buttons to jump and fly.
+The light-guns also feature an analog stick to control the character movements along with buttons to jump and fly.

 It is a multiplayer video game that can be played with up to eight players offline or more players online.
 Players can play up to 4 vs 4 team deathmatch modes, in realistic, fully destructible, urban environments modelled after actual cities in Japan.
 The characters are based on a range of anime and manga archetypes, from the teenage schoolgirl to the giant mech.